JoshGlazebrook/socks/README.md

         type: 5 // type is REQUIRED.
 Valid types: [4, 5]  (note 4 also works for 4a)
     },
     target: {
-        host: "google.com", // can be an ip address of domain (4a and 5 only)
+        host: "google.com", // can be an ip address or domain (4a and 5 only)
         port: 80
     },
     command: 'connect'  // This defaults to connect, so it's optional if you're not using BIND or Associate.